 His career experience includes years of teaching writing, Fiction Editor for the Antioch Literary Magazine Lunch Ticket, Improvisation with The Groundlings, Specific Hospital, Music Director for Second City's Totally Looped and he served as Associate Director of Writers Boot Camp in Santa Monica for twelve years.

 Robert holds an MFA in Creative Writing from Antioch University.
-He also develops courses and teaches in their online program.
-In the spring of 2016 UCLA hired him to lead the Wordcommandos Weekly Creative Writing Workshop at the West Los Angeles VA for veterans with PTSD.
+In 2017, he joined the faculty of Antioch University Santa Barbara's Low-Residency MFA program, teaching Fiction, Creative Nonfiction and Screenwriting.
+He also develops courses and teaches in their online I2P program.
+In the spring of 2016 UCLA hired Robert to lead the Wordcommandos Weekly Creative Writing Workshop at the West Los Angeles VA for veterans with PTSD.

 "I have one foot firmly in fiction, the other in screenwriting and my heart in music."